lkwslr/gnome-shell-extension-convertible-helper/README.md

 This extension uses Mutter's D-Bus API, so it works on both X11 and Wayland.

+When rotated the SW_TABLET_MODE event is triggered and the keyboard gets "disabled" via evtest --grab .
+This approach is hacky, but it works...
+You may need to modify the keyboard event and allow the commands to be run without typing in a sudo password.

 ## License
 Original project was licensed under GPL V2.
 With the inactivity of the current maintainer kosmospredanie.
 This fork has been upgraded to GPL V3.

-Copyright (C) 2024  kosmospredanie, shyzus, Shinigaminai, efosmark, BlackDuck888
+Copyright (C) 2024  kosmospredanie, shyzus, Shinigaminai, efosmark, BlackDuck888, lkwslr

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by